-My client once asked me this question.
-This is not a simple question.
-I had to ask my client a few questions back to figure out the answer.
+This actually isn't a simple question.
+I had to ask them a couple of followup questions to come up with the right answer.

 Are you engaged in a trade or business of renting a property?